mglprdcntzn/powerflow/readme.txt

 	load_res_profile.csv
 	pv_profile.csv
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-	These files content as comma separted values the parameters of the splin models of the load according to their class, and of the photovoltaic generation.
+	These files content, as comma separted values, the parameters of the splin models of the load according to their class, and of the photovoltaic generation.
+The load profiles are slightly based on the data presented in the paper
+		P. C. Anukoolthamchote, D. Assané, and D. E. Konan, "Net electricity load profles: Shape and variability considering customer-mix at transformers on the island of Oahu, Hawaii", 2020
+	The photovoltaic profiles are taken from the Explorador Solar project webpage: https://solar.minenergia.cl/inicio
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%